-This procedure defines the work process for the control/isolation of systems and equipment containing hazardous energy.
-The work process within this procedure standardizes the approach for controlling hazardous energy from different entities (Environmental, Safety and Health [ES&H], Engineering, Construction, and Startup).
-This procedure meets or exceeds the applicable requirements of Occupational Safety and Health Administration (OSHA) 29 Code of Federal Regulations (CFR) 1926, Subpart K, Electrical Standards for Construction.
-This implantation of this procedure will:
+This Procedure defines the work process for the control/isolation of systems and equipment containing hazardous energy.
+The work process within this Procedure standardizes the approach for controlling hazardous energy from different entities (Environmental, Safety and Health [ES&H], Engineering, Construction, and Startup).
+This Procedure implements the Electrical Safety functional area of the Rule of 10 Code of Federal Regulations (CFR) 851, Worker Safety and Health Program.
+This Procedure meets or exceeds the applicable requirements of Occupational Safety and Health Administration (OSHA) 29 CFR 1926, Subpart K, Electrical, and 29 CFR 1910, Subpart S, Electrical.
+This Procedure follows all applicable CFR 1910 sections and covers all sources of energy (Electrical and Mechanical) through the roles and responsibilities of the Authorized Operator (AO) and Independent Verifier (IV).
+Implementation of this Procedure will:

-- Protect personnel and equipment from hazardous energy sources during the construction and Startup phases of the Project. - Provide a means for describing and documenting the status of equipment, components, and systems that are out of service, or are in limited service under the control of an Energy Isolation Permit (EIP) (CFN-1313, Energy Isolation Permit). - Include all mandatory requirements required by the United States Department of Labor OSHA CFR 1910.147, The Control of Hazardous Energy (Lockout/Tagout).
+- Protect personnel and equipment from hazardous energy sources during the construction and startup phases of the Project - Be used in parallel with UPF-MANUAL-CM-001, Uranium Processing Facility Construction Electrical Safety Manual - Provide a means for describing and documenting the status of equipment, components, and systems that are out of service, or are in limited service under the control of an Energy Isolation Permit (EIP) (CFN-1312A, Energy Isolation Permit) - Include all mandatory requirements by the United States Department of Labor in the following documents: - o 29 CFR 1910.147, The Control of Hazardous Energy (Lockout/Tagout) - o 29 CFR 1910.333, Selection and Use of Work Practices - National Fire Protection Association (NFPA) 70E[®] 2015, Standard for Electrical Safety in the Workplace[®], Article 120, Establishing an Electrical Safe Work Condition

-NOTE 2: Commentary in this procedure is to provide clarification or supporting information.
+NOTE: Commentary in this Procedure provides clarification or supporting information.

-Commentary This procedure provides Authorized Employees (AEs) with a level of protection equal to the use of a personal lock or tag, with the following considerations:
+Commentary This Procedure provides Authorized Employees (AEs) with a level of protection equal to the use of a personal lock or tag, with the following considerations:

-- The preferred method for providing this type of protection involves the use of locks and key control as described further in this procedure. - When an energy-isolating device is not capable of being locked out, the energy control program utilizes tagout(s). - Other alternatives to this method are acceptable if they require the AE or supervisor to take a physical step (e.g., signing on to a permit) that uniquely identifies that employee before starting work. - The same method (e.g., signing off the permit) is utilized before the energy isolating device is released and the equipment reenergized. - A personal sign-in/sign-out log or permit is acceptable in lieu of lock and tag and considered a personal tagout device if: - The log or permit identifies each AE being protected. - The Work Group Supervisor (WGS) can reliably account for each individual AE who is being protected.

-OSHA 29 CFR 1910.147(f)(3)(i) Group lockout tagout states: "When servicing and/or maintenance is performed by a crew, craft, department or other group, they shall utilize a procedure which affords the employees a level of protection equivalent to that provided by the implementation of a personal lockout or tagout device."
+- The preferred method for providing this type of protection involves the use of locks and key control as described further in this Procedure - When an energy-isolating device is not capable of being locked out, the energy control program utilizes tagout(s) - Other alternatives to this method are acceptable if they require the AE or supervisor to take a physical step (e.g., signing on to a permit) that uniquely identifies that employee before starting work - The same method (e.g., signing off the permit) is utilized before the energy isolating device is released and the equipment reenergized - A personal sign-in/sign-out log or permit is acceptable in lieu of lock and tag and considered a personal tagout device if: - The log or permit identifies each AE being protected - The Work Group Supervisor (WGS) can reliably account for each individual AE who is being protected crew, craft, department or other group, they shall utilize a procedure which affords the employees a level of protection equivalent to that provided by the implementation of a personal lockout or tagout device."
 (Underline added to the OSHA standard text for emphasis.)